 According to our research, the highest-rated home warranty companies in Ohio include the following:

-The Best Home Warranty Companies in Ohio Compared
+Summary of the Best Home Warranty Companies in Ohio

 We conducted in-depth comparisons of the top Ohio home warranty companies.
 Before making our recommendations, we considered their coverage options, customer service, plan costs, service fees, and transparency.
 The table below highlights several comparison metrics we used: